All You Need To Know About Excavator Nomenclature

 8. Deere & Company

-The headquarter of Deere & Company is in Moline, Illinois in the United States.
-It manufactures equipments used in agriculture, construction, mining, and forestry.
+The headquarters of Deere & Company is in Moline, Illinois in the United States.
+It manufactures equipment used in agriculture, construction, mining, and forestry.
 The largest John Deere excavator is the 188,716-lb.
 John Deere 870G LC.
 It has a digging depth of 31 ft.
 5 in.

 9. Hyundai Heavy Industries